 Use the DC Traffic Dashboard to plan your commute, see what’s in store, or enjoy your day of telework that much more!
 Contact SymGEO for more info or for your own handy-dandy dashboard.

-Picture this: a vibrant community, a bustling retail environment, actively engaged citizens – sounds pretty amazing, and a neighborhood you would like to live in, am I right?
-Studies have shown that community engagement and business development are key ingredients for a successful neighborhood.
-Rapid advancements in technology have made it easier than ever to engage with your citizens and neighbors, and to create a real sense of ownership and responsibility for the direction of the community.
-To illustrate this point, SymGEO has put together a Downtown: Energize! initiative using ArcGIS Hub technology.
+Community engagement and business development are key ingredients for a successful neighborhood.
+Rapid advancements in web technology have made it easier than ever to engage with your citizens and neighbors and to create a real sense of ownership and responsibility for the direction of the community.
+To facilitate community engagement from a retail business perspective, SymGEO created Downtown: Energize! using ArcGIS Hub technology.